 Plants are a lovely addition to any home, but did you know that there are actually air purifying plants that can help make your home a healthier place to live?
-It's true–there are actually many indoor plants that clean the air and remove toxins.
+It's true–there are actually many indoor plants that can make your indoor air quality better!

-In this article, we will talk about plants that are pretty to look at, but also are some of the best indoor plants that clean the air and remove toxins from your living environment.
+In this article, we will talk about plants that are not only pretty to look at, but also are some of the best indoor plants that have been shown to some extent to “clean” your indoor air.

 Air Purifying Plants–a Healthy Addition to Your Home